 Preheat oven to 350 degrees F.

-In a small bowl, whisk together the flour, cocoa and baking soda.
+In a small bowl, whisk together the flour, cocoa powder, and baking soda.
 Set aside.

 Stir in the chocolate chips and flour mixture.